Leap Year Calendar

 How Do Leap Years Affect Birthdays?

-Are Leap Years The Same in All Calendars?
+Are Leap Years the Same in All Calendars?